 You can install just the SQL Server client components on a computer that is running client/server applications that connect directly to an instance of SQL Server.
 A client components installation is also a good option if you administer an instance of SQL Server on a database server, or if you plan to develop SQL Server applications.

-The client tools option installs the following SQL Server features: backward compatibility components, SQL Server data tools, connectivity components, management tools, software development kit, and SQL Server Books Online components.
-For more information, see Install SQL Server 2012 from the Installation Wizard (Setup).
+The client tools option installs the following SQL Server features: backward compatibility components, SQL Server Data Tools, connectivity components, management tools, software development kit, and SQL Server Books Online components.
+For more information, see Install SQL Server 2016.

 Use the Feature Selection page of the SQL Server Installation Wizard to select the components to include in an installation of SQL Server.
 By default, none of the features in the tree are selected.

 Use the information in the following tables to determine the set of features that best fits your needs.

 |SQL Server Database Engine||SQL Server Database Engine includes the Database Engine, the core service for storing, processing, and securing data, replication, full-text search, tools for managing relational and XML data, in database analytics integration, and Polybase integration for access to Hadoop and other heterogeneous data sources, and the Data Quality Services (DQS) server.|

 |Analysis Services||Analysis Services includes the tools for creating and managing online analytical processing (OLAP) and data mining applications.|